 Viracon glass products have a primary description and a detailed description.
 The primary description includes an alphanumeric code for each coated glass product.
 The code describes the exterior glass substrate and the coating.

 The first portion of the code represents the coating family.
 Any coating family with the letter “E” in the code is a Viracon Low-E coating and those without an “E” are Viracon Reflective Coatings.
 Within each family, the available coatings are identified by their nominal light transmittance.
 If the coating has 4 digits, the last two digits represent the SHGC.

-For additional details regarding Viracon’s Product Descriptions, see Products.
+For additional details regarding Viracon’s Product Descriptions and nomenclature, see Products.